venhdev/memo_planner/README.md

 # MemoPlanner - Habit Tracker, Planner App

-MemoPlanner is a mobile app designed to help you track your habits and plan your daily activities.
+MemoPlanner help you track your habits and plan your tasks

 ## Features